luisgamboa/itc172-calendar/README.md

 # itc172-calendar

-I worked on the Calendar assigment which covers:
+I worked on the Calendar assigment, which covers:

 - Create a new empty web site.
 - Add a Web form.